whitehatws/MailChimpAPIOnHeroku/README.md

 This is a newsletter signup form using MailChimp API to collect email addresses for marketing campaigns.<br />

-Live demo hosted on heroku:
+Live demo hosted on Heroku:
 https://ancient-oasis-08564.herokuapp.com/<br /><br />

 Change these values to your MailChimp information:<br />